 Stella’s: Arrive between 4 and 6 PM and saddle up to the beautifully designed counter for Meze Ora at Stella’s; sip on the Cocktail of the Evening, and choose from a nice assortment of small plates, all at reduced prices.
 Worth noting is that there are a lot of dining options here for the gluten-free and/or vegetarian visitors in the crowd.
 Off of the regular menu, try: Saganaki, Pastichio, Yia Yia’s Skillet.

 Butcher & Bee: What originally started as a sandwich shop has now evolved into a full-fledged restaurant with a focus on serving only the best in fresh, local, and sustainable fare.
 I really like that the menu on their website is listed as “subject to freshness”.
 I have tried a lot of the fried chicken in Charleston but the preparation here is by far my favorite.
-I recommend ordering extra house-made pickles, if so compelled.
+I recommend ordering extra house-made pickles.

 Xiao Bao Biscuit: Xiao Bao Biscuit is down the street from the popular Hominy Grill, set in a gas station turned hipster hideaway.
 They have an excellent beer selection, and while the food menu is small, it covers a diverse range of dishes.
 The showstopping Okonomiyaki (cabbage pancake) is not to be missed.